 This is the holiday version of my favorite white chocolate macadamia nut cookie.
-Here the crunch and Christmas Spirit comes from crushed candy canes, which add a nice bite to this otherwise mellow cookie.
-I always like to make a double batch of these and store about 3/4 of the dough in the freezer for later use.
-That way I can have some portion control in the present and still look forward to freshly baked cookies in the future.
+Here, the crunch and Christmas Spirit come from the crushed candy canes, which add a nice “crunch” to this otherwise traditional cookie.
+I like to double the recipe and store about 3/4 of the dough in the freezer for later use.
+That way I have some portion control in the present and freshly baked cookies to look forward to in the future.
 Does anyone else do that?

 White Chocolate Peppermint Cookies

 - 1 1/4 cup all-purpose flour

 - 3/4 cup white chocolate chips

 - 1/2 cup crushed candy canes plus more for dipping

 - 1/4 tsp baking soda

 - 1/4 tsp peppermint oil

 - Whisk together the flour, baking soda, baking powder and salt.